 Here’s a step-by-step guide on how to set this up.

-This process is the same for both Forms and Landing Pages.
-In this case, I have a basic Form using our Charlotte Form template:
+This process is the same for both forms and landing pages.
+In this case, we have a basic form using our Charlotte form template:

 3. Select field type

-From the sidebar, under ‘Save as’, select Tag.
+From the righthand sidebar, under ‘Save as’, select tag (if you're not seeing this dropdown in the sidebar, make sure you click your new custom field first).
 Then, select whether you want a dropdown or checkbox(es).

 4. Add a label

-And as I selected them, they were also automatically populated in the Form preview to the left:
+As they were selected, they were also automatically populated in the form preview to the left:

-Sometimes, the name that you call your Tags on the back-end may not be what you want your Subscribers to see on the Front-end.
+Sometimes, the name that you call your tags on the back-end may not be what you want your subscribers to see.

 NOTE: You can also toggle between checkboxes or a dropdown at anytime; just change your selection from the sidebar!